RimunAce/respy-tech/README.md

 - 📁 Chat Interface for Public Use:
   - 🌓 Light and dark mode support
   - 🔄 Conversation forking and regeneration
-  - 🧠 Multiple AI models to choose from (Mainly  Claude, gpt-4o fallback for fail)
+  - 🧠 Multiple AI models to choose from (Mainly Claude, gpt-4 fallback for fail)

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+For details, see the [LICENSE](LICENSE) file.

 ## 📞 Support

 If you encounter any issues or have questions, please file an issue on our [GitHub issue tracker](https://github.com/RimunAce/llm-api-provider/issues).

 ## 🙏 Acknowledgements